 If you’re teaching younger children, the way to use these posts is just to treat your bird guide as a picture book and spend a few minutes each week looking at all the interesting birds they may see one day.
 With that, your little lesson is done.

 If you have older students, one of your objectives should be to help them become fluent with a technical reference book that’s packed with information, the kind of book they will encounter in many different fields of study.
-Here’s how your bird guide introduces this week’s birds:
+Here again is how your bird guide introduces this week’s birds:

-When you’re training your young naturalists, teach them to ask and answer from their bird guide some of the first questions any naturalist would ask about a new group — about the Pelicans, for example.
+When you’re training your young naturalists, teach them to ask and answer from their bird guide some of the first questions any naturalist would ask about a new group.
 How many species?
-(8 worldwide.)
+(126 worldwide.)
 Are there any near us?
-(2 species in North America, and the individual maps will give us more detail.)
+(21 species in North America, and the individual maps will give us more detail.)
 What are their distinctive features?
-(There’s nothing quite like a pelican: large and heavy, giant bills with expandable throat pouches, fly with neck drawn in, and so on.)
+(Loud, gregarious, varied diet, and so on.)

 Pick a representative species or two to look at in detail each week and read the entry aloud, or have your students study it and then narrate it back to you, explaining all the information it contains.
-This week, for the Pelican family, why not investigate the most widespread American species in the group: the American White Pelican (page 256).
+This week, why not investigate a common bird of the Rocky Mountains and the West: the Steller’s Jay (page 366).

 All sorts of biological information is packed into the brief species descriptions in your bird guide — can your students tease it out?
-How big is the American White Pelican?
-(62 inches long with a 108-inch wingspan!)
+How big is the Steller’s Jay?
+(11½ inches long.)
 What is its scientific name?
-(Pelecanus erythrorhynchos.)
+(Cyanocitta stelleri.)
 Will you be able to find this species where you live?
 At what times of year and in what habitat?
 (Study the range map and range description carefully to answer those questions, and see the book’s back flap for a map key.)
 Do the males and females look alike?
 The adults and juveniles?
 What song or call does this species make?
 How can you distinguish it from similar species?
 (The text and illustrations should answer all these questions.)

 In all these Friday Bird Families posts, our aim is not to present a specific set of facts to memorize.
 We hope instead to provide examples and starting points that you and your students can branch away from in many different directions.
 We also hope to show how you can help your students develop the kind of careful skills in reading, observation, and interpretation that they will need in all their future academic work.

-What ornithological observations and naturalistical notes have you been making in your homeschool this Orion Term? 😊
+What ornithological observations and naturalistical notes have you been making in your homeschool this Leo Term? 😊

 ❡ Homeschool birds: We think bird study is one of the best subjects you can take up in a homeschool environment.
 It’s suitable for all ages, it can be made as elementary or as advanced as you wish, it can be made solitary or social, and birds can be found just about anywhere at any season of the year.
 Why not track your own homeschool bird observations on the free eBird website sponsored by Cornell University.
 It’s a great way to learn more about what’s in your local area and about how bird populations change from season to season. 🐦